[Release] New BWA Spa Manager (Cloud Control & Direct Local TCP)

 2. Direct Local TCP Drivers (New)

-• The Hubitat Hub connects directly to the Spa Control System WiFi Module via the home network.
+• The Hubitat Hub connects directly to either the Spa Control System WiFi Module or Elfin-ew11 RS-485 via the home network.

 • Since the Hubitat Hub creates a raw TCP socket directly to the Spa Control System WiFi Module, this parent driver provides a fast & robust connection.

-• The Spa's WiFi module must be on the same network as Hubitat hub.
+• The Spa's WiFi module must be on the same network as the Hubitat hub.

 • Requires Spa Control - BWA mobile app for spa network configuration and access.

-• Download app from Apple/Goggle app stores and create a username and password.
+• Download the app from Apple/Google app stores and create a username and password.

 • Install parent driver using HPM.